Danielheppenstiel/Danielheppenstiel/README.md

 <h1 align="center">Welcome to my Github Profile</h1>
-<p align="center">I'm a self-taught developer for Toronto, Canada.
+<p align="center">I'm a self-taught developer from Toronto, Canada.
 My passion is problem solving and contributing to a functional web for everyone.</p>

 <h3 align="left">Connect with me:</h3>
 <p align="left">